mchini/con2phys-website/docs/source/data_structure.md

 - Consists of 18 compressed files, each corresponding to one of the 18 mice included in the dataset;
 - Comprises single-unit activity (SUA) and local field potentials (LFP) recorded using a Neuropixels probe during a behavioral task;
 - Task details and electrode placements are intentionally kept minimal to reduce biases and minimize workload;
-- The data has been collected from 3 simultaneously recorded brain areas;
+- Data were collected from 3 simultaneously recorded brain areas;
 - Every recording includes LFP (≥20 channels) and SUA (≥5 units, total of 1449 units) signals from each brain area;
 - The length of the recordings varies between 55 and 101 minutes.